KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-EskomSePush by mumblebaj](https://github.com/mumblebaj/MMM-EskomSePush)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Recommendation: Found `new Date()` in file `MMM-EskomSePush.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Recommendation: Found `new Date()` in file `MMM-EskomSePush.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-eswordoftheday by daniel-windsor](https://github.com/daniel-windsor/MMM-eswordoftheday)